Click Here For Full Course Information

 For the part-time mode of study this total comprises 240 class-based guided learning hours, 240 workplace-based guided learning hours and (approximately) 520 private study hours.
 For the distance learning mode of study the total notional learning hours are made up of (approximately) 400 guided home study hours, 80 class-based guided learning hours, 240 workplace-based guided learning hours and (approximately) 280 private study hours.

 If for any reason you change your mind, we offer a 14 day cooling off period.
-If after paying and enrolling, you no longer want to do the course, contact Miranda and you will be given a full refund.
+If after paying and enrolling, you no longer want to do the course, contact Miranda and you will be given a full refund, less an administration charge of .
 If however you change your mind after the 14 days the deposit value of £500 becomes non refundable.

 This forms the first part of your payments to us.
 You will need to visit our website again within one month and choose the "Pay balance by instalments" option.
 This will take your first monthly payment of £175.
 This will recur until we have collected 16 payments and they will come from the card you used to make the first payment.